-The FMS suctions potentially infectious fluid from the patient through standard surgical tubing into the FMS.
+FMS suctions potentially infectious fluid from the patient through standard surgical tubing into the FMS.
 There the fluid is separated from the air stream and deposited into a fluid chamber where it is retained until a measurement cycle is initiated.
 Once a certain fluid level is reached in the chamber a solenoid switch is opened and the fluid is pumped from the fluid chamber using a pump.
-The action of the pump removes the fluid and measures the quantity of the fluid as it is removed.
+The action of the pump removes the fluid and allows the fluid to pass through a flowmeter that measures the quantity of the fluid as it is removed.
 This volume measurement is then continuously transmitted to a computer display, which allows the surgical team to immediately assess the total amount of fluid removed from the patient at that point in the procedure.
 The fluid removed from the fluid chamber is passed through the pump and transported directly to the hospital sanitary sewer.

-The FMS has undergone significant testing and has now been utilized in over 700 live surgeries.
-We do not currently have sufficient resources to fund the potential ramp-up in production and will need to raise a minimum of \$2 million to fund this activity.
+The FMS has undergone significant testing and has now been utilized in over 7000 live surgeries.
+We do not currently have sufficient resources to fund the potential ramp-up in production and will need to raise a minimum of \$1 million to fund this activity.
 We can provide no assurance that this funding will be available at attractive prices or at all.
-We currently utilize Miller Technical Services in Detroit, Michigan, an ISO 13485-certified outsource manufacturing organization, as our manufacturer and will continue this relationship at least until such time as it may make sense to vertically integrate this process.
+We currently are manufacturing the FMS system to revised specifications in low quantities in our facility.
+We are following GMP regulations to ensure FDA compliance to our operational activities.
+As FMS system sales rise we will analyze partnering with a qualified contract manufacturer versus expanding our operations to accommodate higher production capabilities.

-We filed a 510(k) submission in March 2009 and received written FDA clearance on April 1, 2009.
+We filed a 510(k) submission in March 2009 and received written FDA clearance on April 1, 2009 (K090759).
 The unit is classified as a Class II device by the FDA.